sulaimonlasisi/tflearn-convnet/README.md

 This program intends to simplify image classification using TFLearn Convoluted Neural Networks.
+For more information about TFLearn and the parameters used here, see: http://tflearn.org/

 Dependencies:
+All these dependencies have to be installed before you can use the module.
+Use the pip install command in front of each module to install.
+ImageSlicer -- pip install image_slicer
-TFLearn
+TFLearn -- pip install tflearn
-Scipy
+TensorFlow -- pip install tensorflow

 How to Use:

-  After pulling this from the repository, run the below command with the following options:
+  After cloning and installing dependencies, run below command with the following options:

     images_folder is the folder containing all the data - it resides in the same directory as learn.py